-In our opinion, the financial statements referred to above present fairly, in all material respects, the Plan's fiduciary net position as of June 30, 2018, and the respective changes in fiduciary net position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the Plan's fiduciary net position as of June 30, 2019, and the respective changes in fiduciary net position for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-To the Honorable Mayor and the Members of the City Council of the City of Culver City

-Culver City, California
+200 E. Sandpointe Avenue, Suite 600, Santa Ana, California 92707 Tel: 949-777-8800 • Fax: 949-777-8850 • www.pungroup.com To the Honorable Mayor and the Members of the City Council of the City of Culver City Culver City, California Page 2

-Page 2